grantmacken/zie-toolbox/README.md

 For the *main* toolbox I have tried to limit contained CLI tools to useful stuff for code editing and have **excluded**
  1. Runtimes and compiler build tooling with  [chainguard container images](https://images.chainguard.dev)
  2. Language Server Protocal servers:  I run these as separate containers
- 3. Code linters and formatters not associated LSP servers as separate wolfi containers
+ 3. Code linters and formatters not associated LSP servers as separate Wolfi containers
  <!-- Also checkout test containers are separate container -->

 ## Neovim , luajit and luarocks